Pulitzer Prize for Biography

-The Pulitzer Prize for Biography or Autobiography is one of the seven American Pulitzer Prizes that are annually awarded for Letters, Drama, and Music.
-It has been presented since 1917 for a distinguished biography, autobiography or memoir by an American author or co-authors, published during the preceding calendar year.
-Thus it is one of the original Pulitzers, for the program was inaugurated in 1917 with seven prizes, four of which were awarded that year.
+The Pulitzer Prize for Biography is one of the seven American Pulitzer Prizes annually awarded for Letters, Drama, and Music.
+The award honors "a distinguished and appropriately documented biography by an American author."
+Award winners receive US$15,000.

+From 1917 to 2022, this prize was known as the Pulitzer Prize for Biography or Autobiography and was awarded to a distinguished biography, autobiography or memoir by an American author or co-authors, published during the preceding calendar year.
+It is one of the original Pulitzers.
+The program was inaugurated in 1917 with seven prizes, four of which were awarded that year.

-Winners
+Recipients

 In its first 97 years to 2013, the Biography Pulitzer was awarded 97 times.
-Two were given in 1938, none in 1962.
+Two were given in 1938, and none in 1962.